dotnet/csharpstandard/standard/statements.md

 ### 12.6.1 General

-A *declaration_statement* declares a local variable, constant, or function.
+A *declaration_statement* declares a local variable, local constant, or local function.
 Declaration statements are permitted in blocks, but are not permitted as embedded statements.

 ```ANTLR
 declaration_statement